nagi49000/flink-play/README.md

 ```

 The demo has as core infrastructure:
-- a pyflink jobmanager
+- a pyflink jobmanager (Apache Flink 1.4.3 running on Scala 2.11, with Python 3.7)
-- a pyflink taskmanager
+- a pyflink taskmanager (as above)
-- zookeeper (for kafka)
+- zookeeper (for kafka) (3.7.0)
-- a single node kafka server
+- a single node kafka server (3.1.0)

 The kafka producers are:
 - a python producer publishing records of the form {'time': '2022-02-07T23:26:17.272739Z'} to kafka topic 'json-time-topic'